top of page

 2. Journal for post-breakup learning

-This self-reflection allows you to recognize recurring themes, such as a longing for emotional security, connection, or even more adventure.
+This self-reflection allows you to recognise recurring themes, such as a longing for emotional security, connection, or even more adventure.
 Over time, your unconscious mind will unlock and reveal what you truly need to move forward.
 This clarity can guide you toward making healthier choices, setting stronger boundaries, and ultimately creating a future that fulfills you on a much deeper level.

-Uncover the hidden mind
+Reveal the hidden mind

 1. Check in with your emotions